We believe in open source software and open-source our work. Harvest is licensed under BSD 2-clause License.

 Harvest comes with an HTML5 web client backed by a set of discoverable REST APIs.

-Created by the Center for Biomedical Informatics at The Children's Hospital of Philadelphia Research Institute, Harvest addresses the unique needs of biomedical researchers.
+Created by the Department of Biomedical and Health Informatics at The Children's Hospital of Philadelphia Research Institute, Harvest addresses the unique needs of biomedical researchers.

 National Human Genome Research Institute (NHGRI), National Institute on Deafness and Other Communication Disorders (NIDCD), National Heart, Lung and Blood Institute (NHLBI), and others have funded Harvest applications.

 Stay in touch!
 Sign up for our email list to get periodic updates on Harvest, blog posts, and invitations to future webinars.

 Do you have any questions about Harvest?
 Hop into the Harvest chatroom to talk to members of the Harvest team.

 This page provides instructions for setting up a local environment for developing and testing Avocado, Cilantro, and Serrano.
 To begin, checkout a local copy of the following repositories:

 Navigate to the OpenMRS directory and switch to the demo branch with:

 I suggest doing the following steps after setting up a virtual environment so all the modules installed with pip won't conflict with other projects.
 Whether you choose the virtualenv approach or not, the remaining instructions remain the same.
 Also, for the remainder of this page, I will assume you have a common directory containing all the repos checked out above.
 If... continue reading